mchmutov/AMBC/README.md

-# n implementation of Affine Matrix Ball Construction
+# An implementation of Affine Matrix Ball Construction

 * Use arrows to get around the infinite matrix
 * Use SHIFT + arrows to move around the red grid